SammyBrunton/EE456_Final_Project/README.md

 ## Running the LoRa TX and RX

 1. **Transmit Code**:
-Run the `lora_tx.cpp` example to confirm transmission without errors using:
+Run the `lora_gps_tx.cpp` example to confirm transmission without errors using:
 `sudo ./lora_rx`

 2. **Receive Code**:
-Run the `lora_rx.cpp` example to confirm initialization without any errors using:
+Run the `lora_rx_client.cpp` example to confirm initialization without any errors using:
 `sudo ./lora_rx`
 Check for errors and verify successful reception.